tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

 * Access and manipulate data within list and dict objects using index-based elements and key-value pairs, respectively.
 * Iterate over lists and dicts.
 * Visualize and iterate over nested lists and dicts.
-* Define and call functions.
+* Define and call custom functions.

 - - -